AndresRIvera32/course-playground/README.md

 - Hibernate
 - Postgresql
 - MySQL
+- Kafka
 - Docker
 - Docker compose
-- kubernetes "Spring Cloud for Kubernetes"
+- Kubernetes "Spring Cloud for Kubernetes"
 - ApiGateway "Spring Cloud for Kubernetes"

+# Architectural patterns used
+- Transactional outbox pattern "msvc-eventuate"
+- Event driven architecture

 # Inventory of the infrastructure which can be make part of this application if is deployed in aws
 - ACM "amazon certificate manager" "TLS certificates" "security"